 Anna G. grew up in Phoenix Arizona and moved here in March 2007, after graduating from Phoenix College with an AA in Theatre.

 After being in the restaurant business for 10+ years, she found a brand new start at Highsmith Animal Hospital in Feb 2017.
 Starting in the kennel, she has now worked her way up to vet tech asst.
 Getting to share her love of animals with so many people and pets is the best part of this new chapter at Highsmith.

-At home she has the loving support of her fiance Jake and her two furry babies Murphy and Marshmallow
+At home she has the loving support of her husband Jake and her two furry babies Murphy and Marshmallow

 Meg’s love for animals had a clandestine beginning in her early years of playing with wild animals in the forests of the Midwest and smuggling stray kittens into her closet.
 In the early 90’s she scored a job as a kennel attendant and a dog/cat bather.
 After moving to NC in 1994 for college, she landed a job at Highsmith Animal Hospital as groomer apprentice.
 She later became head groomer in 1996.
 Ever since then, she has specialized in “special needs” customers and becoming friends with all animals.
 She has also worked several volunteer jobs involving both deer and horses!

 She is currently owned by four rescue animals: 10yr old canine “Lt.
 Dan”, 4yr old feline “The General”, 3yr old canine “Tiffany” and 1yr old “Maude Agnes”.